 Before a person loves themselves completely, true intimacy is not fully possible.
 A person lacks the self-awareness and self-compassion to be fully seen.
 They lack the ability to validate themselves enough to see another person fully rather than their projections of them.
 When you learn to accept yourself unconditionally, without judgment, you learn to do this for another person.
 In this process, you begin to show another person true love as a verb rather than just a feeling.

-It’s normal to not know how to love yourself
+It’s ok if you don’t (yet) know how to love yourself

 Self-love is the foundation for all other relationships.
 It allows for true intimacy.
 It allows for another person to be truly loved by you rather than existing to make you feel worthy or special.
 Yet, it can be very hard to learn how to love yourself.
-For years, I genuinely hated myself, so I understand.
-If you want more information on how to truly love yourself using the 5-step system I created to learn to love myself, please sign up for the waitlist for the course, “Self-Love Made Possible: Stop Being Your Own Worst Enemy and Become Your Own Best Friend.”
+If you relate, please know you’re not alone.
+Many of the articles on this blog are designed to help you deepen your relationship with yourself.

 This passion led her to write her best-selling books and create courses.
 Her books, The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept, and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence have helped many people heal.